-Resources & Tips
+Resources and Tips

 This Tool Kit is a compendium of proposal development resources featuring articles on effective writing techniques; guides and manuals from government sources and private foundations; and a library of successful proposals from numerous grant-making agencies.
 Developed by UTK, most of these resources are either open source or available after entering your NetID.

-This document gives a brief outline of the steps involved in submitting a proposal.
+This page gives a brief outline of the steps involved in submitting a proposal.
 Once you have identified a project/idea you wish to propose, use these steps to create a program design and locate a funding source that aligns with your idea.